 The best three lure colors for crappie in muddy water are:

 Chartreuse is a popular fishing color that is similar to neon green.
 The bright color strikes well with crappie and other species.
-Chartreuse is best paired with white as they compliment each other very well.
+Chartreuse is best paired with white as they complement each other very well.